 The era of free agency in Major League Baseball ensured that it would be difficult to keep star teams together year after year.
 The 1976 Cincinnati Reds were one of the last to be considered a “dynasty,” and this book documents the season of one of the greatest teams in baseball history.
 During the pursuit of a second-straight world championship in 1976, the “Big Red Machine” was fueled by all-time hits leader Pete Rose, slugger George Foster, and all-stars Johnny Bench and Joe Morgan, as well as a balanced pitching staff that had seven players notching double-digit win totals.
 The 102-win regular season ended with a World Series sweep of the New York Yankees.

 For the St. Louis Cardinals and their fans, there was a great deal of uncertainty going into the 1985 season.
 Only three years before, the Cards had won the World Series, but were predicted to finish last in the National League East Division by every major publication.
-Manager Whitey Herzog was expected to rebuild his team, drug abuse had cast a lingering shadow over the game, and a players' strike threatened to halt play.
-The situation looked bleak for St. Louis but the season turned out to be nothing like the predictions.
-The Cards found themselves in a battle for the pennant.
-From beginning to end, that magical season is chronicled here.
-The book recaps the 1982 championship season and provides background information on Whitey Herzog and Gussie Busch's building of the early 1980s Cards, Busch Stadium and its characteristics particular to base running, and players of the era, including Ozzie Smith and Willie McGee and pitchers Bob Forsch and Joaquin Andujar.
-It then goes in-depth to discuss the Cards' 1985 spring training and season and the World Series.
+As manager Whitey Herzog was expected to rebuild his team, drug abuse had cast a lingering shadow over the game and a players' strike threatened to halt play.
+The situation looked bleak for St. Louis but the season turned out to be nothing like the predictions as the Cards found themselves in a battle for the pennant.
+From beginning to end, this book chronicles the 1985 pennant-winning season in all its excitement.

 With the recent success of the Gas House Gang as a backdrop, the National League prepared for the 1935 season.
 The United States was still in the Great Depression, but executives in baseball predicted a financial comeback during the year, and Chicago's "windy" politicians demanded a pennant-contending ballclub.
 Yes, there was a time when the Cubs were expected to win.
 This book chronicles the Cubs' 1935 season and the many on- and off-field events that impacted the game for years to come: Fans who had once turned to baseball for heroes and men of character now laughed at players' uncouth antics and fun-loving carousing reported in the morning newspapers; Babe Ruth debuted in the National League with the Boston Braves, and retired soon after; the first major league night game was played in Cincinnati; the chewing gum king Phil Wrigley was the first to broadcast all of his team's games on the radio; and the Cubs won 21 games in a row in September to take the pennant.